Koenkk/XMLMerge/README.md

 # XMLMerge
-A tool for merging XML files.
+A tool for merging AFAS Connector XML files.